Tayen15/Campus-Park/README.md

 Modern web technologies and a clear purpose: to reduce parking congestion, eliminate manual processes, and support digital transformation within campuses.

 ## 🔗 Demo Link
 Want to check it out?
-Explore the demo at: [https://parking.oktaa.my.id/](https://parking.oktaa.my.id/)
+Explore the demo at: [Click Here](https://parking.oktaa.my.id/)

 We’re incredibly proud of what we’ve built together — and we’d love to hear your thoughts or suggestions! 💬
 Let’s keep building smart solutions for a better future. 🚗🎓